starkinfra/sdk-node/README.md

 })();
 ```

-## Get a pix reversal
+### Get a PixReversal

-After its creation, information on a pix reversal may be retrieved by its id.
-Its status indicates whether it has been paid.
+After its creation, information on a Pix reversal may be retrieved by its id.
+Its status indicates whether it has been successfully processed.

 ```javascript
 const starkinfra = require('starkinfra');